lite-xl/lite-xl-lsp/README.md

   -- 10KB, if this gives issues set to false to write everything at once. requests_in_chunks = true,
-  -- Some servers like bash language server support incremental changes -- which are more performant but don't advertise it incremental_changes = false,
+  -- Some servers like bash language server support incremental changes -- which are more performant but don't advertise it, set to true to force -- incremental changes even if server doesn't advertise them. incremental_changes = false,
   -- True to debug the lsp client when developing it verbose = false